Solar Reflection of Dark Matter: Direct detection of the solar reflected flux

 The velocity averaged electron recoil cross section for ionization from an initial atomic state with principal and angular quantum numbers $n$ and $l$ can be written in a standard form~\cite{Essig:2011nj},

 Here, $|f^{\rm ion}_{nl}(p_e, q)|^2$ is an ionization form factor which depends on momentum transfer $q$ and final state electron momentrum through $E_e = p_e^2/2m_e$.
-The flux-average of the inverse speed is denoted by $\eta(v_{\rm min})$.
-In the non-relativistic limit it reads,
+The flux-average of the {\it squared} inverse speed is denoted by $\eta(v_{\rm min})$. \footnote{An additional factor $1/v$ is introduced as~\eqref{eq:DDcs} is for $ d \langle\sigma_{n,l} \rangle $ instead of $d \langle\sigma_{n,l} v \rangle $.
+A factor of $v$ is contained in the overall solar flux that multiplies the ionization cross section in the evaluation of the event rate.} In the non-relativistic limit it reads,

 where $E_{ \rm min}$ is the minimum incident DM energy required to produce an electron of recoil energy $E_{e}$ after lifting it into the continuum by an investment of the binding energy $|E_{n,l}|$.
-In~\eqref{eta} we normalize the integral to the halo flux~$\Phi_{\rm halo}$; the total ionization rate from the $(n,l)$ orbital is then given by $dR_{nl}/d\ln E_{e} = N_T \Phi_{\rm halo} d \langle \sigma_{nl} v \rangle / d\ln E_{e} $, where $N_T$ is the target density.
+In~\eqref{eta} we normalize the integral to the halo flux~$\Phi_{\rm halo}$; the total ionization rate from the $(n,l)$ orbital is then given by $dR_{nl}/d\ln E_{e} = N_T \Phi_{\rm halo} d \langle \sigma_{nl} \rangle / d\ln E_{e} $, where $N_T$ is the target density.

 The energy deposition $\Delta E = E_e + |E_{n,l}|$ induces an ionization signal in xenon~(S2), and, for $E\gtrsim1$~keVee, the scintillation signal~(S1).
 In this work we use XENON1T S1+S2 data from \cite{Aprile:2020tmw} and the S2-only data from~\cite{Aprile:2019xxb}.
 We follow our previous work in modeling the formation of the S1 and S2 signals and limit setting procedure~\cite{An:2017ojc}.
 For the ionization form factor $|f^{\rm ion}_{nl}(p_e, q)|^2$ we use the calculation described in~\cite{Essig:2019xkx}.
 It is based on numerical solutions of the Schroedinger equation for bound and continuum electrons, and hence yields appropriate results accross the entire momentum-transfer regime.